 Advisor Roles and Responsibilities

 In almost every instance, the advisor serves at the desire of the student group.
 The advisor-advisee relationship is special in that both groups receive and retain mutual satisfaction with the experience.
 It is indeed an honor to be selected to serve as an advisor to an organization; however, the specific roles and responsibilities of the advisor are almost entirely organization specific.

 The scope of the organization’s activities, the effectiveness of the organization’s leadership, the time commitments of the advisor, and a host of other factors will contribute to the level of involvement of the advisor.
 The advisor must be committed to the organization’s success and willing to go "above and beyond the call of duty" in an effort to provide the group with ample opportunities to achieve their true potential.

 The advisor may not be a member of the organization; furthermore, all advisors have a voice but no vote within the organization.
 It is not the advisor’s role to run meetings, plan and present programs, make decisions for the group, prevent all failures, or know all of the answers.
-Advisors are required to attend all formal meetings, those in which formal votes are required to approve events and expenditure decisions, of their RSO to insure compliance with their organization’s policies and procedures in addition to those of the SGA, TMCC and NSHE.
+Advisors are required to attend all formal meetings, those in which formal votes are required to elect officers, and approve events or expenditure decisions, of their RSO to insure compliance with their organization’s policies and procedures in addition to those of the SGA, TMCC and NSHE.

 Within local, state, and federal legal systems, individuals and organizations are held legally liable for negligent behavior.
 No matter how well-intentioned and detailed, comprehensive policies and procedures cannot negate this basic fact.
 In order to limit individual and group negligence and liability claims, it is extremely important to practice professional risk and liability management.
 Individuals or groups should not, through word or deed, foster or maintain negative, illegal, and/or dangerous situations.